Carole Gibbs

 Selected Publications

-Year: Forthcoming Authors: Achebe, N., Gibbs, C., Johnson, B., Velez Ortiz, D., & *Uchefuna, C. Journal: The Journal of Higher Education Management
+Achebe, N., Gibbs, C., Johnson, B., Velez Ortiz, D., & *Uchefuna, C. (2022).
+The Dean’s Diversity, Equity, and Inclusion Fellows Pilot Program at Michigan State University.
+The Journal of Higher Education Management.